dssgabriel/dssgabriel/README.md

 > **Looking for a PhD in HPC!**

 ### Currently working on
-- Micro-benchmarking of Arm SVE arithmetic instructions on Neoverse V1 micro-architecture (research at LI-PaRAD, UVSQ)
+- Micro-benchmarking Arm SVE arithmetic instructions on Neoverse V1 micro-architecture (research at LI-PaRAD, UVSQ)
-- GPU programming for compute-intensive algorithms (CUDA, SYCL, offloading with OpenMP/OpenACC)
+- Learning GPU programming for highly parallel, compute-intensive algorithms (CUDA, SYCL, offloading with OpenMP/OpenACC)
-- A lightweight MPI profiler written in Rust, designed for high-performance tracing with almost-zero overhead
+- A lightweight MPI profiler written in Rust, designed for high performance tracing with almost zero overhead

-### Center of interests
+### Centers of interest
 - Design of modern CPU and GPU architectures
 - Code optimization and micro-benchmarking
 - Massively parallel/concurrent programming